n0mn0m/n0mn0m.github.io/content/posts/an-interlude.md

 working in Python for 3 years at that point and wanted to share some notes with anybody that might find them useful.

-Since then I've veered into building a homelab, C#, rust, racket, infrastructure and all kinds of other fun experiences.
+Since then I've veered into building a homelab, C#, rust, infrastructure, gardening and all kinds of other fun experiences.

 More importantly my daughter was born, and is turning 3 this year.
 Over 2020 I